EENI Global Business School

 The objectives of the subject “International Rail Transport” are the following:

-1. To understand the importance of the Rail Transport in International Trade
+1. To understand the importance of Rail Transport in International Trade

 2. To understand the role of the Intergovernmental Organization for International Carriage by Rail (OTIF) and the International Rail Transport Committee(CIT)

-3. To understand the pillars of the International Rail Transport Law
+3. To understand the pillars of international rail Transport Law

-4. To know the key players and concepts of the International Rail transport
+4. To learn about key players and concepts of international rail transport

-5. To analyze the documents related to the Rail Transport (CIM Consignment Note) and how to fill them out
+5. To analyze documents related to Rail Transport (CIM Consignment Note) and how to fill them out

 International Rail Transport Law.
 Uniform Rules concerning the Contract of International Carriage of Goods by Rail (CIM)